XAmi101-2/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions are used to store information about the user, so that they do not have to re-enter credentials on every new request the client makes to the server.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [ ] What does bcrypt do to help us store passwords in a secure manner. it adds hashes to encrypt the passwords and make them more secure so that it is not saved as a string.

-- [ ] What does bcrypt do to slow down attackers?
+- [ ] What does bcrypt do to slow down attackers? bcrypt add time to our security algorithm to produce what is known as a key derivation function to slow down or prevent rainbow attacks of passwords

-- [ ] What are the three parts of the JSON Web Token?
+- [ ] What are the three parts of the JSON Web Token? header, payload, signature

 ## Minimum Viable Product